-The Environment and Energy Commission makes recommendations for business on significant regulatory and market issues concerning energy and environment.
+The Commission on Environment and Energy makes recommendations for business on significant regulatory and market issues concerning energy and environment.

 It acts as a voice for global business, representing the interests of ICC members in global dialogues related to these issues.